- 1 A little about almond milk

 You may still wonder if almond milk is spoiled for kittens?
 It is probably best to avoid almond milk with kittens as they have an even more delicate digestive system than adult cats.

-Some precautions when eating kittens almond milk
+Precautions when eating kittens almond milk

 The most important precaution to keep in mind is to treat your cat to almond milk in moderation.
 Start giving a small amount of almond milk. ¼ cup will be enough to start.
 Observe how the cat is feeling and behaving.
 If your cat doesn’t respond well, obviously, you need to stop giving almond milk.